UrbanminerMD/MassDarknessTWWPreseason/README.md

 2. Earthern Enchantments, full wheel
 3. Bolstered Breastplates, full wheel

 Note: The chest enchantments have been broken out into four separate enchantments instead of just a stat enchant like in dragonflight.
-The int one is learned from the knowledge wheel, the healer enchant is purchased with acuity from Auditor Balwurz in Dornegal, the strength one is learned from the weekly event Awakening the machine and the agility one is learned from the weekly event The Theatre Troupe.
+Crystalline Radiance, the flat primary stat one, is learned from the knowledge wheel, the healer enchant is purchased with acuity from Auditor Balwurz in Dornegal, the strength one is learned from the weekly event Awakening the machine and the agility one is learned from the weekly event The Theatre Troupe.
 You'll want to make sure you get your rep up and hit 80 the first week so you have two shots at the recipes from the weekly event.

 Inscription - Vantus Runes
 1. Archival Additions, full wheel